DevArqSangoi/massUnlikeForTwitterX/README.md

 ## Usage

 To use this script effectively, simply follow these steps:
+1. Ensure that Tampermonkey is enabled and the script is active before visiting the page.
-1. Navigate to your likes tab and wait.
+2. Navigate to your likes tab and wait.
 The script may take a few seconds to start, but it will start.
 The URL should follow this pattern: `https://x.com/{your_username}/likes`.
-2. Once you are on the correct page, the script will automatically start to identify and click any "unlike" buttons present on the page.
+3. Once you are on the correct page, the script will automatically start to identify and click any "unlike" buttons present on the page.
-3. The script operates in intervals, attempting to click "unlikes", verifying changes, and then scrolling down to load more items if no more "unlikes" are detected.
+4. The script operates in intervals, attempting to click "unlikes", verifying changes, and then scrolling down to load more items if no more "unlikes" are detected.
-4. Monitor the process, if necessary, to ensure that everything is functioning as expected.
+5. Monitor the process, if necessary, to ensure that everything is functioning as expected.
 Console logs will provide real-time feedback on the script’s actions, indicating which elements are being clicked and the status of the script’s operations.

+> [!CAUTION]
-Remember, the script will continuously run as long as you are on the likes page, managing the unlikes and scrolling automatically to uncover more items if needed.
-Ensure that Tampermonkey is enabled and the script is active before visiting the page.
+> The script will continuously run as long as you are on the likes page, managing the unlikes and scrolling automatically to uncover more items if needed.

 ```javascript